A renaissance in voting reform

 This is the foundation for fair, equal, and equitable elections, leveling the playing field, eliminating the need for primary elections, and thus significantly lowering the buy in and the hurdles to running for office in the first place.

-#5: Batch Summability vs Centralized Tabulation:
+#5: Local vs Centralized Tabulation:

 Most voting methods are "batch summable," including Choose One "Plurality" Voting, STAR Voting, and all voting methods that are tallied with addition.
-In an election if you can tally any subset of the ballots separately and then add the totals for each set together to get the correct winner, the voting method is batch summable.
+In an election if you can tally any set of ballots separately and then add the totals for each set together to get the correct winner, the voting method is batch summable.
 This is a key criteria that is required in order to allow ballots to be tallied (and audited) at the local or precinct level.
 It's also a requirement for ensuring that election officials can begin reporting meaningful preliminary results as ballots come in without having to wait until all ballots are in hand.

 Ranked Choice Voting, (specifically the Instant Runoff version that's in use widely and is the focus of most advocacy), is not summable.
-If you tallied the ballots from each precinct separately and then added them together, you could end up with a different winner than you would have gotten if you tallied the results all together.
+If you tallied the ballots from each precinct separately and then added them together, you could end up with a different winner than you would have gotten if you tallied the results all together in the first place.
 In RCV, physical ballots or ballot data needs to be centralized in one location, and all ballots need to be in hand before the elimination rounds can proceed.
 This often results in very long delays from voting day until election results can be reported.
 Centralizing ballots also increases security risks for elections and makes auditing and recounting more difficult and more expensive.

 Due to the fact that not all rankings will ultimately be tallied, in Ranked Choice Voting it's not enough to know how many voters ranked each candidate at one level.
 This is because not all rankings will ultimately counted, and the election needs to track which specific ballot a ranking came from in order to know who that vote should transfer to as the ballots are processed through the elimination rounds.